Jammicus/JenkinsUtils/README.md

 * `runningJobs`: Prints all jobs that are running.
 (NOTE: This is very, very slow.
 Use sparingly)
 * `queue`: Prints list of jobs waiting in the build queue.
 * `queueLength`: Prints number of jobs in the queue

+## DockerFiles

+### Python Testing

+To build a Docker image with the JenkinsAPI project in, run:

+ `docker build -f PythonDockerfile .`

+### Jenkins Testing

+To have a mock Jenkins instance with jobs, nodes and plugins installed, use:

+`docker build -f JenkinsDockerfile .`

+To view the jenkins instance, run the container while opening port 8080.

+`docker run -p 8080:8080 <jenkinsDockerfileImage`